Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 flash-over of a TV picture tube, for example).
 If series resistors are used, designers must add the additional resistance into their calculations for R p and allowable bus capacitance.

-The required noise margin of 0.1V DD for the LOW level, limits the maximum value of R s .
+The required noise margin of 0.1VDD for the LOW level, limits the maximum value of R s .
 R s(max) as a function of R p is shown in [Figure 46].
 Note that series resistors affect the output fall time.